fuhan666/excel-cli/README.md

 - `Enter`: Confirm edit
 - `Esc`: Cancel edit
 - Formulas can be entered by starting with `=`

+## Search Mode

+Enter search mode by pressing `/` (forward search) or `?` (backward search):

+- Type your search query
+- `Enter`: Execute search and jump to the first match
+- `Esc`: Cancel search
+- `n`: Jump to next match (after search is executed)
+- `N`: Jump to previous match (after search is executed)
+- Search results are highlighted in yellow
+- Search uses row-first, column-second order (searches through each row from left to right, then moves to the next row)

 ## Command Mode